ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 in the sea of packages.
 And as a new user, it's easy to think that "more is better".

 So, is Vim completely worthless?
 No, absolutely not!
 Vim (or its predecessor, Vi) is ubiquitously installed on nearly any machine I could imagine.
 When you're dropped into a foreign command line and need to edit some configuration files buried somewhere deep in the file system, Vim may be your only friend.

-## My subjective suggestion for newbie programmers/developers/CS students
+At this point you might ask, what would be beneficial to a newbie programmer/developer/CS student?

+My recommendation would be the following.
 Learn to touch type before anything else.
 Then, learn programming to a decent extent before worrying about which editor to master.
 In the first couple of months, just use Visual Studio Code or Sublime Text or Atom or whichever IDE your professor or supervisor recommends.
 Once you're comfortable with programming in a couple of languages and gradually notice that editing speed has become the bottleneck of your coding efficiency, you can start learning Vim.

 The beauty of Vim is that [it fundamentally changes](https://www.youtube.com/watch?v=ST7vnfKjfvY) the way you